engelsl/Tensor-RTLLM/README.md

 # Tensor-RTLLM
-This project aim to convert/build/benchmark with tensor RT LLM huggingface model with only one command
+This project aim to convert/build/benchmark with tensor RT LLM huggingface model with only one file

 ## Pre require
 ```